 This is the TSA’s article on why you should use a TSA lock.

 Are TSA luggage locks mandatory?

-Yes, they can be used when flying to any country.
-It should be remembered though that if you are traveling to/from a country that does not have the master keys then the lock may be broken off by the security agent if they need to inspect the bag.
+It should be remembered though that the lock may be broken off by the security agent if they need to inspect the bag.

 What if the country I am flying to doesn’t have TSA keys?